ulixee/hero/website/docs/Plugins/CorePlugins.md

 Adding a new plugin is as simple as creating a javascript class with the correct properties and methods, then registering it with `agent.use()`.

-Our recommendation is to use the CorePlugin base class provided by @secret-agent/plugin-utils, which handles setting most of the required properties and methods, all except the static `id` property.
+We recommend using the CorePlugin base class provided by @secret-agent/plugin-utils, which handles setting most of the required properties and methods, everything except the static `id` property.
 Here's a simple plugin that adds a single hello() method to agent, which outputs to the browser's console.

 ```javascript
 import { ClientPlugin, CorePlugin } from '@secret-agent/plugin-utils';